Skip to content

 cd docs/examples/claude-code

-What's in the upstream image that the smoke path doesn't need
+What's in the image that the smoke path doesn't need

-The crew Dockerfile carries a handful of fleet-runner extras the Claude Code smoke does not exercise; they are kept verbatim so this Dockerfile remains drop-in usable on a crew-style host:
+The Dockerfile carries a handful of fleet-runner extras the Claude Code smoke does not exercise; they are kept so this Dockerfile remains drop-in usable on a full agent-runner host:

-• golang, gh, pre-commit, gnupg, ssh, jq, yq, make, gettext-base — the toolchain crew's /dispatch agents need to clone repos, sign commits, and run pre-commit.
+• golang, gh, pre-commit, gnupg, ssh, jq, yq, make, gettext-base — the toolchain a full agent-runner needs to clone repos, sign commits, and run pre-commit.
 The smoke in this guide does not invoke any of them; trim them if you want a leaner image.

 • groupadd -g 988 kukeon / usermod -aG kukeon claude — fleet-specific.
-On crew's hosts gid 988 matches the host containerd socket group, so the claude user inside the cell can talk to a host-mounted socket.
+On a fleet host where gid 988 matches the host containerd socket group, the claude user inside the cell can talk to a host-mounted socket.
 On a freshly-kuke init-ed host you do not bind-mount the containerd socket into the cell, so the supplementary group is inert.
 Leave it in if you ever expect to bind the socket; drop it for a strictly-Claude-Code image.

 The smoke path needs only nodejs, npm, the @anthropic-ai/claude-code package, and the non-root claude user.